Signynt/signynts-darkroom-shortcut/README.md

 	- For color negative scans that were scanned without IR, install `Signynt's Darkroom Shortcut.workflow`
 	- For color negative scans that were scanned with IR, find the folder that corresponds to your software, open it, and install the workflow and the macro inside
 		- _Example: If you scan with Silverfast, and use Affinity Photo, open the folder called `Silverfast + Affinity Photo`, and double click on both `Signynt's Darkroom Shortcut (IR) (Silverfast-Affinity).workflow` and `Signynt's Darkroom Shortcut v.1.0.afmacros`_
+	- If you are DSLR scanning, open the folder called `DSLR Scanning` and install `Convert to TIFF.workflow`
 4. Install the scripts:

 Open Finder and in the Menu Bar select `Go > Go to Folder` and type  `usr/local/bin`, then hit enter.
 This will open up the `bin` folder.